moodmosaic/blog/_posts/2023-01-20-pandora-part-1.md

 title: Pandora - Part 1
 ---

-*Pandora allows you to test your smart contracts in both Clarity and TypeScript.
-It also enables property-based testing and headless fuzzing.
+*Pandora enables property-based testing and headless-fuzzing for smart contracts that run on the Stacks 2.x layer-1 blockchain.
 This is Part 1 of the [article series](/2023/01/16/pandora/).*

 A typical workflow in the Stacks ecosystem is declaring functions in Clarity and then writing tests in TypeScript.
-As an example, you define in Clarity a `get-counter` read-only function
+As an example, you define in Clarity a `get-counter` function

 ```
 (define-data-var counter uint u0)